Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems: Related Work

 Shklarski and Toledo~\cite{ShklarskiToledo} introduce an extension of support graph preconditioners, called \textit{fretsaw preconditioners}, which are well suited to preconditioning finite element matrices.
 Daitch and Spielman~\cite{DaitchSpielmanTruss} use these preconditioners to solve linear equations in the stiffness matrices of two-dimensional truss structures in time $O (n^{5/4} \log n \log (1/\epsilon))$.

 For linear equations that arise when solving elliptic partial differential equations, other techniques supply fast algorithms.
-For example, Multigrid methods may be proved correct when applied to the solution of some of these linear systems \cite{MultigridBook}, and Hierarchical Matrices run in nearly-linear time when the discretization is nice~\cite{Hierarchical}.
+For example, Multigrid methods provably run in nearly-linear time when applied to the solution of some of these linear systems \cite{MultigridBook}, and algorithms based on $\mathcal{H}$-matrices run in nearly-linear time when given a sufficiently nice discretization~\cite{Hierarchical}.
 Boman, Hendrickson, and Vavasis \cite{BomanHendricksonVavasis} have shown that the problem of solving a large class of these linear systems may be reduced to that of solving diagonally-dominant systems.
 Thus, our algorithms may be applied to the solution of these systems.